CrimeIsDown/crimeisdown/README.md

   * `gulp serve` to launch a browser sync server on your source files
   * `gulp serve:dist` to launch a server on your optimized application
   * `gulp wiredep` to fill bower dependencies in your `.html` file(s)
-  * `gulp test` to launch your unit tests with Karma
-  * `gulp protractor` to launch your e2e tests with Protractor
-  * `gulp protractor:dist` to launch your e2e tests with Protractor on the dist files

 Other client-side technologies currently being used include:

   * SCSS split up into separate files in the `app/styles` folder, compiled in a Gulp.js task
-  * AngularJS
-  * Yahoo!
-YUI 3.0 CSS Reset, included in `app/styles/vendor.scss`
   * More technologies not listed in this README yet

 ## Contributing